Pilbara strike

-The 1946 Pilbara strike was a landmark strike by Indigenous Australian pastoral workers in the Pilbara region of Western Australia for human rights recognition, payment of fair wages and working conditions.
-The strike involved at least 800 Aboriginal pastoral workers walking off the large pastoral stations in the Pilbara on 1 May 1946, and from employment in the two major towns of Port Hedland and Marble Bar.
-The strike did not end until August 1949 and even then many Indigenous Australians refused to go back and work for white station owners.
+The Pilbara strike was a landmark strike by Indigenous Australian pastoral workers in the Pilbara region of Western Australia.
+The strike lasted between 1946 and 1949, and was the longest industrial action in Australian history.

+The strike has been noted for its significance for the human rights of Aboriginal Australians.
+The strikers demanded social recognition, payment of fair wages, and an improvement in working conditions.

+Participating in the strike were 800 Aboriginal pastoral workers who walked off the large pastoral stations in the Pilbara on 1 May 1946, and also from employment in the two major towns of Port Hedland and Marble Bar.
+The strike did not end until August 1949, and even after its conclusion many Aboriginal Australians refused to return to work for white station owners.

-It is regarded as the first industrial strike by Aboriginal people since colonisation and one of if not the longest industrial strikes in Australia, and a landmark in indigenous Australians fighting for their human rights, cultural rights, and Native title.
+Historians have noted it as the first industrial strike by Aboriginal people since colonisation and the longest industrial strike in Australian history.
+It is regarded as a landmark historical moment in the history of the human rights, cultural rights, and Native title rights of Indigenous Australians.